newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/daycare-evaluate-location.md

 name: Evaluate Your Location
 id: daycare-evaluate-location
 ---
-Daycare spaces will be inspected to ensure they meet New Jersey's requirements.
+Your daycare space will be inspected to ensure they meet New Jersey's requirements.

 ---
 ### Site Selection Considerations